 The afternoon counter he stands behind,

-And to the blue skies he stands to rise,
+And to blue skies he stands to rise,

-With tears of joy that stream from his eyes.
+With tears of joy, which stream from his eyes.

 He’s an Englishman, born in the West End, he says.

 “Like to go back again, but LA’s my home, and when I’s lost it took me in.”